 curl -I https://yourdomain.com/rss.xml

-How to spot it: Local npm run preview works, production 404s or 500s → usually an SSR runtime mismatch.
+How to spot it: local npm run preview works, production 404s or 500s.
+That gap is the signature of an SSR runtime mismatch.

-In Cloudflare Pages Functions mode, a functions/rss.xml.js that forgets to set the content-type header will return 200 with the right bytes — but readers reject it as “feed format invalid.”
+In Cloudflare Pages Functions mode, a functions/rss.xml.js that forgets to set the content-type header returns 200 with the right bytes — but RSS readers reject it as “feed format invalid.”
+The same happens with a hand-rolled Next.js route handler that omits the header.

-How to spot it: curl -I shows 200 but no content-type: application/xml or application/rss+xml.
-The feed loads in a browser but fails in any RSS client.
+How to spot it: curl -I shows 200 but no content-type: application/rss+xml (or application/xml).
+The feed loads in a browser yet fails in every RSS client.

 Shortest path to fix

 Ordered by ROI.
-The first three usually solve 80% of cases.
+The first three solve roughly 80% of cases.

 Step 1: Make sure the route file exists and emits a valid feed